-(((iv))) (v) expanded or increased industrial or commercial use of a sanitary sewer connection; or a.
-Senior citizen housing shall be multifamily structures of two or more dwelling units within which each dwelling unit shall consist of a room or a suite of two or more rooms, of which not more than one is a bedroom, for which occupancy has been limited to two persons, at least one of whom is age fifty-five or older.
+- a.
+Senior ((eitizen)) resident housing shall be multifamily structures of two or more dwelling units within which each dwelling unit shall consist of a room or a suite of two or more rooms, of which not more than one is a bedroom, for which occupancy has been limited to two persons, at least one of whom is age fifty-five or older. - b.
+Low-income housing ((shall)) can be multifamily structures ((of two or more dwelling units, each totaling not more than four hundred square feet, for which occupancy has been restricted)), single detached dwelling units or owner-occupied residential dwelling units.